The Best Electric Smokers to Get Your Barbecue Season Started

 Temperature Range

 Electric smokers don’t get as hot as charcoal or pellet grills.
-Most electric smokers top out under 300 degrees Fahrenheit.
-So, we’re talking about the low and slow technique where you’re cooking a rack of ribs at a low temperature for a long time – something to keep in mind if you’ve got a hungry crowd waiting.
+Most electric smokers top out under 300 F. So, we’re talking about the low and slow technique where you’re cooking a rack of ribs at a low temperature for a long time – something to keep in mind if you’ve got a hungry crowd waiting.

 Temperature Controllers